 Ingredients

 - Red Onion - Red onion naturally adds a gorgeous magenta color to the pickles.
-In India, beets are also added for color but find the red onions available in US grocery stores to be just perfect for this recipe.
+In India, beets are also added for color, but I find the red onions available in US grocery stores to be just perfect for this recipe.
+Using a mandolin helps ensure the onion slices are thin and consistent in size.
+If you don't have a mandolin, simply cut the peeled red onion in half and proceed to slice lengthwise into thin half-moons.

-- Vinegar - White vinegar brings out the beautiful magenta color of the onions but you can also use apple cider vinegar if you like
+- Vinegar - White vinegar brings out the beautiful magenta color of the onions.
+You can also use apple cider vinegar if you like.

 - Spices - coriander seeds and black peppercorn add a hint of warm flavor to the pickles without overpowering the taste.